resigning-in-sente/resigning-in-sente.github.io/concepts/_posts/2021-02-20-strong-weak-groups-2-attack-and-defense.md

 > This is the second article in the series "Strong and Weak Groups."

-In the [first article](/concepts/2021/02/19/strong-weak-groups/) in this series, we identified how to recognize when groups are weak or strong.
+In the [first article](/concepts/2021/02/19/strong-weak-groups-1/) in this series, we identified how to recognize when groups are weak or strong.
 In the remainder of the series, we will examine how this concept is applied on the strategic level.
 Our first goal will be to establish the most basic strategic application of weak/strong groups: attack and defense.

-### Weak Groups are Targets for Attack
+### Weak groups are targets for attack

 First let us define what it means to attack.